lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 Description: A custom menu option to re-orient each ROI (chromosome) in a multi-ROI so the chromosome long axis corresponds to the z-axis.
 Saves everychromosome as binary 3D .tiff files in a folder.

 To load the menu option: Close Dragonfly.
 Navigate to: C:\Users\Username\AppData\Local\ORS\Dragonfly2022.2\pythonUserExtensions\GenericMenultems.
+To help locate this folder in Dragonfly try from the top-left drop down menu: Utilities -> Open All Users Folder in File Browser.
 Place CropAndRotateAndExportChromosomes.py in this folder.
 Start Dragonfly.
 The menu option should be accessible after right-clicking on a multi-ROI.

 ### helix.m